mfumagalli/ngsTools/TUTORIAL.md

 done
 ```

-Then we need to index thess file and perform a sliding windows analysis using a window length of 50kbp and a step size of 10kbp.
+Then we need to index these file and perform a sliding windows analysis using a window length of 50kbp and a step size of 10kbp, as an example (note that the option -cChr is twice the number of diploid individuals).
 ```
 for POP in LWK TSI PEL
 do
 	echo $POP
-	# index files
-	$ANGSD/misc/thetaStat make_bed Results/$POP.thetas.gz &> /dev/null
+	$ANGSD/misc/thetaStat do_stat Results/$POP.thetas.idx &> /dev/null
 	# perform a sliding-window analysis
-	$ANGSD/misc/thetaStat do_stat Results/$POP.thetas.gz -nChr 40 -win 50000 -step 10000 -outnames Results/$POP.thetas &> /dev/null
+	$ANGSD/misc/thetaStat do_stat Results/$POP.thetas.idx -win 50000 -step 10000 -outnames Results/$POP.thetas &> /dev/null
 done
 ```
 Values in this output file are the sum of the per-site estimates for the whole window.